A to Z List

 Information pertaining to the laws of privacy regarding student information.

-A program that allows users to navigate and manipulate the file system on their computer with a graphical interface as opposed to a text-based command line.
+A program that allows users to navigate the file system on their computer.
+This is done with a graphical interface as opposed to a text-based command line.

-A three to four-digit designation at the end of a file name that tells the computer what format the file has been saved in.
+A three to four-digit designation at the end of a file name.
+These digits tell the computer what format the file has been saved in.
 Located at the end of the file name after the ".".

-A degree completion initiative for students who have completed 90+ credit hours but have not been enrolled for more than a semester.
+A degree completion initiative for students.
+These students have completed 90+ credit hours but have not been enrolled longer than a semester.
 Students in this program will have sponsored accounts.

 Software specific to a device that is installed in its read-only memory.
 This software deals almost directly with the components of the device like motors and transmitters.
 Firmware is used in devices like cameras, remotes, scanners, and optical drives.